 Etudes and Idylls: Piano music by Agnes Tyrrell (1846-1883)

-Premiere of Complete Concert Etudes Op.
+World Premiere Tour of Complete Concert Etudes Op.
 48, A837

 Jocelyn Swigger, piano